cybersader/awesome-cybersader/📁 05 - Learning/Ninestar Classes/Linux Forensics/Linux Forensics.md

 	-
 - When should responders/investigators hide their forensics activities?
 	-
 - How can security teams and companies make it easier for forensicators, incident responders, and investigators to do their jobs on sprawling networks and systems?
+SMBs vs larger companies?
 	-
 - Does the usage of containers ever complicate investigations?
 	-